 “I do believe [the private club] will be my little oasis on the Upper East Side,” she added.

-Community Board 8 member Lorraine Brown, who is known to derail Street Life committee meetings with illogical inquiries and demands of applicants, made a motion to delay any decision until the next meeting in September.
+Community Board 8 member Loraine Brown, who is known to derail Street Life committee meetings with illogical inquiries and demands of applicants, made a motion to delay any decision until the next meeting in September.

 Although Mrs. Brown was ultimately successful in postponing the committee’s vote on the private club’s liquor license recommendation, the entire purpose of Tuesday’s meeting, it wouldn’t come until nearly an hour and a half into discussion.